devgranty/bulk-excel-file-reader/README.md

-# ECR-EXCEL-READER
+# BULK-EXCEL-FILE-READER
-Create  an API based application that reads an xlsx/CSV or excel document and;
+Create an API based application that reads an bulk excel document and;
-uploads the content of this document to the database;
+uploads each of content row in a database column;
-the database should also contain the following columns (name, price, description, document, createdAt, updateAt);
+the database should also contain the following columns (name, price, description, createdAt, updateAt);

 <!-- requirements;
 1. Node.Js